jeschkies/authd/README.md

 ## Usage

-Simply start the daemong with `authd [PRIVATE KEY] [TOKEN LOCATION]`.
+Simply start the daemon with `authd [PRIVATE KEY] [TOKEN LOCATION]`.
 The program will fetch a new authentication token and save it to `TOKEN LOCATION`.
 Delete the token if you want to force a refresh.

+You client should read the toke form the token file and wait if there is no file yet.

 ## Options